Testing of quantum nonlocal correlations under constrained free will and imperfect detectors: Imperfect detector and constrained free will

-\begin{observation} The ZRLH MDL inequality given by Eq.~\eqref{RamanathanMDL} reduces to the PRBLG MDL inequality Eq.~\eqref{MDLeq12} for $w = 0$.
-For $l = 0$, Eq.~\eqref{RamanathanMDL}~and~Eq.~\eqref{MDLeq12} reduce to the same form and is independent of $w$.
-For these two cases, we observe similar dependence for the threshold detector parameters as can be seen from Fig.~\ref{fig:critParRamanathan}.
-Also, we observe from Fig.~\ref{fig:critParRamanathan} that for a fixed value of $l$, the minimum detection efficiency increases monotonically with the dark count probability. \end{observation} We comment here that using Algorithm~\ref{algo:Ramanathan}, one can calculate the detector requirements for other values of $(w, l)$ not mentioned in this section.
-Next, we consider the state $\ket{\psi_g}$ and measurement settings $\{A_0^g, A_1^g, B_0^g, B_1^g\}$ with $\theta = 1.13557.$ This choice of state and measurement settings was shown to ensure $1.6806$ bits of global randomness in \cite{zhao2022tilted}. \begin{observation} Consider the quantum source in the inner box generates bipartite quantum state $\ket{\psi_g}.$ Let Alice and Bob choose the measurement settings $\{A_0^g, A_1^g, B_0^g, B_1^g\},$ with $\theta = 1.13557.$ With this choice of state and measurement settings we obtain the behavior $\{p(a^{id},b^{id}|xy)\}$ assuming that the detectors are perfect.
+that is independent of $w$.
+The probabilities are always non-negative, hence the above inequality can never be violated}.
+For $w = 0$, Eqs.~\eqref{RamanathanMDL}~and~\eqref{MDLeq12} reduce to the same inequality and their violation can happen only when $l > 0$~\footnote{For $w = 0$, violation of Eqs.~\eqref{RamanathanMDL}~and~\eqref{MDLeq12} requires i.e., $l > 0$ necessarily.}.
+For the case $w=0$, we observe same dependence for the threshold detector parameters as can be seen from Fig.~\ref{fig:critParGisin}.
+We observe from Fig.~\ref{fig:critParGisin} that for a fixed value of $l$, the minimum detection efficiency increases monotonically with the dark count probability. \end{observation} We comment here that using Algorithm~\ref{algo:Ramanathan}, one can calculate the detector requirements for other values of $(w, l)$ not mentioned in this section.
+Next, we consider the state $\rho_g$ and measurement settings $\{A_0^g, A_1^g, B_0^g, B_1^g\}$ with $\theta \approx 1.13557$.
+This choice of state and measurement settings was shown to ensure $1.6806$ bits of global randomness in \cite{zhao2022tilted}. \begin{observation} Consider the quantum source in the inner box generates bipartite quantum state $\rho_g$.
+Let Alice and Bob choose the measurement settings $\{A_0^g, A_1^g, B_0^g, B_1^g\}$, with $\theta \approx 1.13557$.
+With this choice of state and measurement settings we obtain the quantum behavior $\{p(a^{id},b^{id}|xy)\}$ assuming that the detectors are perfect.
 The output behavior $\{p(a^{ob},b^{ob}|xy)\}$ obtained from the outer box is evaluated using Eq.~\eqref{eq:IdealToObserved}.
 The behavior $\{p(a^{ob},b^{ob}|xy)\}$ is nonlocal if we have a violation of the inequality

 The allowed values of the pair $(\eta,\delta)$ for which $p(a^{ob},b^{ob}|xy)$ is quantum nonlocal shown in Fig.~\ref{fig:critParMaxGlobalRandomness}.